-Whilst the outback summers are hot, they are far less humid than the coastline and actually considered more bearable then places like Brisbane!
-Most tourist facilities and transport tour services are also air conditioned and suitable for those on long haul experiences.
+Whilst the outback summers are hot, they are far less humid than the coastline.
+Most tourist facilities and transport tour services are air-conditioned and suitable for those on long haul experiences.
 As storms and heavy rains can occur during summer, minor flooding can cut access towns you may be travelling to.
 The most temperate weather occurs between the beginning of April and the end of October.
-For those heading to the remote areas of Outback Queensland, we recommend to check the road and weather conditions prior to your adventure!
-Remember, no matter the season, a broad brimmed hat and sunscreen is recommended for any time of the year.
+For those heading to the remote areas of Outback Queensland, we recommend checking the road and weather conditions prior to your adventure.

 While most towns may have phone coverage with Telstra and Optus networks, the Telstra Next G network will still be available within a 20km radius of most other towns.
 Whilst there is limited mobile phone coverage in the far South West corner of Queensland and west of Quilpie to Bedourie, you can still pick up a public phone in the closest town you’re travelling to.
 If you’re on an extensive Outback adventure, then a satellite phone is also recommended.
 Click here to read more about Outback Communication